QSPI to eMMC boot for Production SOM¶

 This tutorial is targeted for 2022.2 releases and tool chains.

 There are many different ways to get a production SOM to boot from QSPI to eMMC.
-The following steps have been verified with Kria SOM:
+In this doc we suggest the following steps with Kria SOM:

 2.A Program the production SOM eMMC with Image Recovery App (does not support Ubuntu)